Send projects to email@example.com

 In 2012 the lost grave of King Richard III, the last Plantagenet King of England (d.
 1485), was found under a municipal car park in Leicester.

-This successful outcome was the result of a collaboration between the Archaeology Unit of Leicester University, The Richard III Society and Leicester City Council.
+This successful outcome was the result of a collaboration between an archaeological unit based at Leicester University (ULAS), Philippa Langley’s Looking For Richard Project for The Richard III Society and Leicester City Council (the landowner).

-Ten years on, in the Autumn of 2022, a film, The Lost King, will star Sally Hawkins as Philippa Langley and Steve Coogan as her husband.
-Philippa was one of the main instigators of the search on behalf of The Richard III Society.
+Ten years on a film, The Lost King, stars Sally Hawkins as Philippa Langley and Steve Coogan as her husband with Harry Lloyd as King Richard III.
+Philippa commissioned the search for the king.

 To accompany this film, and other media events which will commemorate Richard III, we are inviting Key Stage 3 pupils to discover aspects of life in fifteenth-century England through creative projects within the KS3 curriculum.